AdaCore/gnatstudio/docs/users_guide/editing.rst

   This capability is currently implemented for Ada, C and C++ languages.

 *Block folding*
-  .. index:: block
+  When the :index:`preference <preferences;editor --> block folding>`

-  When enabled, the editor will display `-` icons on the left side, corresponding to the beginning of subprograms.
-If you click on one of these icons, all the lines corresponding to this subprogram are hidden, except the first one.
+  :menuselection:`Editor --> Block folding` is enabled, the editor will display `-` icons on the left side, corresponding to the beginning of subprograms.
+If you click on one of these icons, all the lines corresponding to this block are hidden, except the first one.
 As for the block highlighting, these icons are recomputed automatically when you modify your sources and are always kept up to date.

   This capability is currently implemented for Ada, C and C++ languages.

 *Auto save*
-  .. index:: auto save

   You can configure the editor to periodically save modified files.
 See :ref:`Autosave delay <autosave_delay>` for a full description of this capability.

 *Automatic highlighting of entities*
-  .. index:: auto highlighting

   When the cursor is positioned on an entity in the source editor, GPS will highlight all references to this entity in the current editor.

   When the cursor moves away from the entity, the highlighting is removed.

-  This is controlled by the plugin `auto_highlight_occurrences.py`: it can be deactivated by deactivating the plugin (:ref:`The_Plug-ins_Editor`).
+  This is controlled by the plugin :file:`auto_highlight_occurrences.py`: it can be deactivated by disabling the plugin (:ref:`The_Plug-ins_Editor`).

   Details such as presence of indications in the Speed Column or highlighting color can be customized in the `Plugins` section of